Children’s Pediatric Podiatrist Care [Pediatric Foot Doctor]

-Most of the time, bunions in children can be treated without any type of surgery.
+Most of the time, bunions in children can be treated without any surgery.

-- It is important for parents to bring in their child as soon as they see a bunion beginning to form.
-In some cases, surgery may be necessary and our podiatrists may do a small out-patient surgery to correct the child’s bunion (to learn more about our approach to bunion surgery click here).
+- Parents need to bring in their child as soon as they see a bunion beginning to form.
+In some cases, surgery may be necessary.
+Our podiatrists may do a small out-patient surgery to correct the child’s bunion (to learn more about our approach to bunion surgery, click here).

 Flatfeet in Children:

-- Flatfeet is called pes planus, and it is common foot problem our podiatrists treat.
-In basic terms, a flatfoot is a foot that has a very low arch or no height to the arch.
+- Flatfeet is called pes planus, and it is a common foot problem our podiatrists treat.
+In basic terms, a flatfoot is a foot that has a shallow arch or no height to the arch.
 A child with a flatfoot may or may not have pain.

-Flatfeet are related to the development of all kinds of foot, ankle and leg pain and problems.
+Flatfeet is related to developing all kinds of foot, ankle, and leg pain and problems.
 Your child may have difficulty walking or may complain of “tired” feet.

 Fortunately, treating flatfeet is easy.
-Often we make a simple arch support that molds to your child’s foot, called an orthotic.
+Often we make simple arch support that molds to your child’s foot called an orthotic.
 Orthotics are custom-made to your child’s foot and slip in your child’s shoes.
-Generally, the younger your child is when he or she begins wearing orthotics the better.
+Generally, the younger your child is when they begin wearing orthotics, the better.